enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 9. Install an SSL certificate

 Nothing in this section is specific to Enketo.
-You can also use one of the [thousands of SSL-certificate-installation-tuturials on the web](https://www.google.com/webhp?#q=How+to+install+an+ssl+certificate+for+nginx+on+Ubuntu+16.04).
+You can also use one of the [thousands of SSL-certificate-installation-tutorials on the web](https://www.google.com/webhp?#q=How+to+install+an+ssl+certificate+for+nginx+on+Ubuntu+16.04).

 This tutorial will use free Let's Encrypt certificates using [CertBot](https://certbot.eff.org/).
-This is a very convenient solutions as it can configured to automatically renew the certificate.
+This is a very convenient solution as it can be configured to automatically renew the certificate.

 First install CertBot.
 For NGINX on Ubuntu we follow [these instructions](https://certbot.eff.org/):
 ```bash